oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 #### Additional Information Required Response {#insufficient-information}

-If additional user input is required, for example to determine where to federate to, The response body shall contain the following additional properties:
+If additional user input is required, for example to determine where to federate to, the response body shall contain the following additional properties:

 logo:
 : OPTIONAL.
 URL or base64-encoded logo of *Authorization Server*, for branding purposes.